McHugh Bluff slope remediation project

 - Phase two: Stabilize the lower portion of the slope.

 We are currently in the phase one design stage.
 Once design and construction plans are finalized, we will be able to develop a more detailed construction timeline.
 Construction is likely to begin in 2023.

 In August 2021, heavy rain caused a section of the McHugh Bluff slope behind houses on 3 Avenue N.W. to become instable.
 The City of Calgary engaged contractors to monitor the site and provide a geotechnical report of the slope failure.
 Following their review, a plan was presented to Council to remediate issues along the slope, both in the short-term and long-term.
 This work includes installing:

 - sheet drains

 - reconstruction of the existing gabion basket retaining wall adjacent to the pathway

-No, The City of Calgary and their contracted partners continue to monitor the slope on a weekly basis during the warm months.
-Short term slope repair work is being planned for Summer 2022, with the long term repair work expected to begin in 2023.
+No, The City of Calgary and our contracted partners continue to monitor the slope.
+Repair work is expected to begin in 2023.

-Following a slope failure trees and other slope material fell onto the pathway.
-Out of an abundance of caution and to protect the stability of the slope until construction work can begin the pathway has been closed.
-We ask that pathway users follow the signs onsite and use the detours provided.
+Following a slope failure, trees and other material fell onto the pathway.
+Out of an abundance of caution and to protect the slope stability until construction work can begin, the pathway has been closed.
+Please follow the signs onsite and use the detours provided.